ableinc/pypm/README.md

 **August 2022**

-Updated how the package is installed on the system
+- Updated how the package is installed on the system
-New algorithm for automatically generating the requirements.txt file has been added pypm init can now generate the requirements.txt file by pypm command (pypm getreqs)
+- New algorithm for automatically generating the requirements.txt file has been added
+- ```pypm init``` can now generate the requirements.txt file by pypm command (pypm getreqs)
+- You can now specify a version of python to use for ```pypm setup```.
+By default it will use python3.

 **June 2021**

-Enhanced the arguments feature for CLI tool.
+- Enhanced the arguments feature for CLI tool.

 **April 2021**

-Minor bug fix to CLI tool; version update.
+- Minor bug fix to CLI tool; version update.

 **September 2020**

-Verbose is no longer default
+- Verbose is no longer default
-Setup.py functionality added to package.json
+- Setup.py functionality added to package.json
-Custom error messages
+- Custom error messages
-CLI updates
+- CLI updates
 ***Setup.py feature  has been introduced in version 0.1.3***

 **August 2020**

-CLI has been rebuilt; less complex.
+- CLI has been rebuilt; less complex.
-PyPI easy install;  pip install pypm2
+- PyPI easy install;  pip install pypm2

 ## Up Next